Splinter (band): Making their debut album

 Splinter, who had worked together at various times in the Newcastle and London music scenes, first came to the attention of Harrison through Mal Evans, a longtime assistant to The Beatles and latterly a scout for Apple Records.
 Harrison was impressed with one of their songs, "Lonely Man", which he felt would be ideal for a film he was producing, based on the stage play Little Malcolm and His Struggle Against the Eunuchs.
 Harrison and his then bride of two weeks Patti Boyd attended the play's opening in 1966.

 Harrison initially intended to sign Splinter to Apple Records and held sessions at Apple Studio in central London to work on the song; Harrison associate Pete Ham (of Badfinger) also participated in these sessions, held in mid-1973.
 Plans were made for "Lonely Man" to be released as an Apple single and Splinter were shown performing the piece in the Apple film.
 In 1971, Bill Elliot was featured on an Apple single (#1835) "God Save Us" b/w "Do the Oz" both written by Lennon/Ono and under the moniker of "Bill Elliot and The Plastic Oz Band" on the A side.
 The B side was credited to the "Elastic Oz Band".
-Elliot was also featured on the 45rpm picture sleeve.
+Elliot was also featured on the 45 rpm picture sleeve.

 But, as Apple fell apart, Harrison decided to establish his own record label, setting up offices in London on Royal Avenue and in Los Angeles.
 Once Harrison heard more Splinter material, he invited them to record an album.
 Work on this spanned 17 months, with the majority of the sessions taking place at Harrison's Friar Park studio, FPSHOT.
 Also during this period, Purvis and Elliot co-wrote the song "Kyle" with Gary Wright, another friend of Harrison's who contributed to the lengthy sessions for Splinter's album. ("Kyle" appeared on the 1974 Spooky Tooth album The Mirror.)